 Belstar Microfinance Limited, (Formerly known as Belstar Investment and Finance Private Limited) (the Company) a Company incorporated under the Companies Act, 1956 having its registered office at No 33, 48th Street, 9th Avenue, Ashok Nagar, Chennai- 600083 and registered with the Reserve Bank of India as a non-banking financial company (NBFC) from March 2001.
-The Company is basically engaged in the business of providing loans and access to Credit to the Self-Help Group (SHG) members / Joint Liability Group (JLG) members known as "Pragati" and other loans like Sanitation, Small Enterprise Loan (SEL) and operating in the financial inclusion space.
-The Company got classified as a NBFC - MFI effective 11 December 2013.
-The company is a Systemically Important Non - Deposit taking NBFC MFI (NDSI-NBFC-MFI) as at March 31, 2020.
+The Company is basically engaged in the business of providing loans and access to Credit to the Self-Help Group (SHG) members / Joint Liability Group (JLG) members known as "Pragati" and other loans like Education, Small Enterprise Loan (SEL) as part of financial inclusion space.
+The Company got classified as a NBFC - MFI effective December 11, 2013.
+The company is a Systemically Important Non - Deposit taking NBFC MFI (NDSI-NBFC-MFI) as at March 31, 2021.